What Features Should an Employee Communication App Include?

 Scheduling capabilities to schedule communications in advance

-Robust workflow capabilities that enables multiple stakeholders to collaborate
+Robust workflow capabilities that enable multiple stakeholders to collaborate

 Support for attachments, including multi-media files, pdf documents, hyperlinks to websites, images, videos, animated gifs and emojis